 The Legal Aid Society, the nation’s oldest and largest not-for-profit legal services organization, is more than a law firm for low-income New Yorkers.
 It is an indispensable component of the legal, social, and economic fabric of New York City — passionately advocating for low-income individuals and families across a variety of civil, criminal and juvenile rights matters, while also fighting for legal reform.

 The Legal Aid Society is the largest and most diverse legal employer in the Metropolitan New York area.
-The New York City Bar Association recognized The Legal Aid Society's enhanced efforts to recruit and retain a diverse workforce by conferring the City Bar's "Diversity Champion" designation in June this year.
+The New York City Bar Association recognized The Legal Aid Society's enhanced efforts to recruit and retain a diverse workforce by conferring the City Bar's "Diversity Champion" designation in 2012.
 Accepting the award, Steven Banks, the Society's Attorney-in-Chief, said that “this designation distinguishes the joint efforts of the Society's management and staff from those at other legal services organizations and will thereby help the Society to continue to make progress in recruiting, hiring and retaining diverse law students.”

 Current job opportunities at The Legal Aid Society: